 MSE Hiller’s products are enabling a more environmentally friendly approach to food production in the UK.
 This green, environmentally conscious approach, however, runs right through the company, beginning with its purpose-built HQ at Chesterfield’s Markham Vale Business Park which is leading the way in energy efficient building design.
 Overall actual CO2 emissions at MSE’s premises have been measured as being less than half the average of currently published figures for offices with similar environmental standards.

 A compulsory purchase order served on the company’s previous premises forced its relocation from Clay Cross to Markham Vale in 2010.
 This relocation provided MSE Hiller with the opportunity to develop a £3 million purpose-built facility and futureproof the company.

-At 23,000ft², the new facility is more than four times the size of the old premises, yet annual energy costs are less than half thanks to low energy lighting, efficient heating systems and the recovery of heat and water.
+At 23,000ft², the facility is more than four times the size of the old premises, yet annual energy costs are less than half thanks to low energy lighting, efficient heating systems and the recovery of heat and water.
 Heat from the welding bay is even recirculated throughout the building and their high speed balancing machine actually recovers so much energy it puts power back into the National Grid.

 Ivan Fomin explained: “When designing the building, Government policy compelled us to meet certain energy saving standards, and this has actually worked in our favour by reducing our annual energy costs by half on a building that is four times larger than our old premises.”